 The Group recognised impairments during the year in both its producing and exploration and evaluation assets.
-The Group's producing asset, the Kiliwani North-1 well, which was fully impaired in 2021, mainly due to continued delays in agreeing commercial terms, incurred an impairment charge of US\$101,000 (2021: US\$872,000) (see Note 12).
-The Kiliwani South prospect (an exploration and evaluation asset), located on the same Kiliwani North Development Licence, was also fully impaired in 2021, mainly due to the absence of any planned development of the licence area, and incurred a charge of US\$35,000 for the year (2021: US\$4.86 million) (see Note 11).
-Nyuni Area (an exploration and evaluation asset) continues to be fully impaired and a charge of US\$378,000 was recognised in the year (2021: US\$1.11 million), relating mainly to own costs for administrative work and licence maintenance costs, along with training and licence fees.
+The Group's producing asset, the Kiliwani North-1 well, which was fully impaired in 2021, mainly due to continued delays in agreeing commercial terms, incurred an impairment charge of US\$103,000 (2022: US\$101,000) (see Note 12).
+The Kiliwani South prospect (an exploration and evaluation asset), located on the same Kiliwani North Development Licence, was also fully impaired in 2021, mainly due to the absence of any planned development of the licence area.
+However, no expenditures were incurred during the year and thus no charge was required (2022: US\$35,000) (see Note 11).
+Nyuni Area (an exploration and evaluation asset) continues to be fully impaired and a charge of US\$346,000 was recognised in the year (2022: US\$378,000), relating mainly to own costs for administrative work and licence maintenance costs, along with training and licence fees.
 All expenditure on the Nyuni Area Licence continues to be impaired immediately to the income statement upon recognition following the full impairment of the Nyuni Area Licence in 2018 (see note 11).

-The Group's resulting net loss from operating activities was US\$3.70 million (2021: US\$8.49 million).
+The Group's resulting net loss from operating activities was US\$1.11 million (2022: US\$3.70 million).

-Finance costs for the year totalled US\$0.36 million (2021: US\$0.08 million).
-This comprises US\$107,000 (2021: US\$76,000) for unwinding of the discount rate on the decommissioning liability, US\$235,000 (2021: US\$nil) of foreign exchange losses and US\$19,000 (2021: US\$nil) of interest for the Loan agreement with ARA (see Note 28).
+Finance costs for the year totalled US\$0.16 million (2022: US\$0.36 million), being unwinding of the discount rate on the decommissioning liability (2022: US\$0.11 million).
+Other finance costs in 2022 were US\$0.23 million of foreign exchange losses and US\$0.02 million of interest for the Loan agreement with ARA (see Note 26).

 The Group recognised no taxation charge for the year.
-The Group's loss before and after taxation for the year amounted to US\$4.06 million (2021: US\$8.56 million).
+The Group's loss before and after taxation for the year amounted to US\$1.12 million (2022: US\$4.06 million).